getdish/dish/docs/developer-setup.md

   * `nodeSelector` isn't powerful enough to prevent the CI node getting full of other pods.
 But DO still haven't developed native support for taints/tolerations.
 Watch: https://github.com/digitalocean/DOKS/issues/3
-  * `k8s/etc/hot_deploy.sh` for each service needed to be run.
+  * `./dishctl.sh hot_deploy path/to/Dockerfile` for each service needed to be run.
 This could be done by doing a Github deploy too.
   * In Hasura's console, I needed to click the "Reload metadata" button to get Hasura consistent with the DB again.
 I have no idea why.